arikanlab/DAMPC/README.md

 If you use this repository, please cite:

-Sağıroğlu Ö, Arıkan M, DAMPC: dual activity microbial peptides catalog, *bioRxiv*, 2025 [Link].
+Sağıroğlu Ö, Arıkan M, DAMPC: dual activity microbial peptides catalog, 2026 [Link].

 ---